Omega-3s Might Actually Help Your Brain Grow New Cells

 Honestly?
 Probably everyone.

 There’s even some early research suggesting omega-3s might support mental health by reducing symptoms of depression and anxiety.
-(Brain inflammation plays a role in mood, too.)
+(Brain inflammation plays a role in mood, too I think I mentioned that a little earlier.)

 How Does This Fit Into a Bigger Brain Health Plan?

-Omega-3s are powerful, but they’re one piece of the puzzle.
+Omega-3s are powerful, but they’re one small piece of the giant puzzle of life.

 If you’re nerdy like me, you’ll love seeing how these things all connect.
 I wrote about biohacking a while back, kind of a deep dive into how science fiction-y ideas are creeping into real life, including how we can “hack” our bodies to perform better.